Merve Fejzula

 Bio

 Merve's work has been the recipient of prizes, including the Institute of Historical Research's Sarah Pollard Prize and the University of Cambridge's Sarah Norton Prize.
 Her research has been funded by numerous fellowships and grants, including the University of Chicago, the Schomburg Center for Research in Black Culture, the Harry Ransom Center, the Royal Historical Society, and the Beinecke Library, among others.
-She began as a Preparing Future Faculty Postdoctoral Fellow at the University of Missouri in 2019 and completed her PhD at the University of Cambridge.
+She began as a Preparing Future Faculty Postdoctoral Fellow at the University of Missouri and completed her PhD at the University of Cambridge.

 Research Interests